 Ideal Candidate: The ideal candidate will have a strong history of volunteerism or mobilizing and coordinating volunteer efforts.
 He or she should have research and event planning skills, and a passion for 'people helping people' through charitable efforts and positive energy.

-Ideal Candidate: The ideal candidate will have a background in Psychology or Social Work, strong interpersonal communication skills, and a desire to work in community response.
+Ideal Candidate: The ideal candidate will have a background in Psychology/Social Work or have strong writing and research skills, strong interpersonal communication skills, and a desire to work in community response.

 This childcare center believes that a child learns best in a relaxed and accepting atmosphere where fun is the medium through which English skills are developed.
 Through music, art, language, and laughter, children are able to develop to their full potential.
 An intern in this placement will gain experience working with children, teaching English, and gaining an understanding of how an innovative childcare center is run.